 - Lethal Lava Land: This trope is a side-effect of drunk people attempting to weaponize magma, regardless of whether they succeed or fail.

 - Made of Iron/Never Gets Drunk: Several people have noted the copious amounts of alcohol that Clover Magic drank while still remaining, if not perfectly fine, still capable of playing Dwarf Fortress.

 - Malevolent Architecture: Both intentionally and unintentionally.

 - No OSHA Compliance: The whole fortress was designed by a bunch of drunks.
 Most notably, a magma cannon accidentally flooded the fortress with magma.

 - Schmuck Bait: The occasional self-destruct lever labelled "do not touch".

 - The Alcoholic: The players, the dwarves...

 - The Caligula: Pretty much everyone.

 - The Unintelligible: Drunk people trying to communicate over the internet tends to cause this.
-Of course, this is also part of the point of the game.
+Of course, this is part of the point.

 - What Did I Do Last Night?: On a meta level; most players are left quite bewildered after recuperating from their turns and posting up the logs for the thread.